liondon/mini_RDBMS/README.md

 ## Running the tests
 1. run `python lih238.py < "input.txt"` to see if the program works properly.
-2. run `pythin lih238.py < "input2.txt"`, this might take 1-2 hours to run.
+2. run `python lih238.py < "input2.txt"`, this might take 1-2 hours to run.